chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 =========

 You shouldn't be afraid of the monad!
-We don't need to understand the theory behind to make good use of it, really.
+We don't need to understand the theory behind to make good use of it.
 In fact, I guess that the monad theory, or more precisely category theory, has influenced the design of many parts of the .NET framework ; LINQ and the Reactive Extensions being the most obvious proofs of that.
 The .NET type system is not rich enough to make general